-Users of the NSW Budget site are entitled to expect that any information as a result of that use will be treated within the terms of the New South Wales government's privacy responsibilities and obligations.
-NSW Treasury must comply with the Privacy and Personal Information Protection Act 1998, which regulates the collection, storage, quality, use and disclosure of personal information.
+Users of the NSW Treasury site are entitled to expect that any information as a result of that use will be treated within the terms of the New South Wales government's privacy responsibilities and obligations.
+The New South Wales government's privacy practices are regulated by the New South Wales Privacy and Personal Information Protection Act 1998.

 What information do we collect?

 When you look at the pages on the NSW Treasury site, our computers automatically record the following information in order for the NSW Treasury site to effectively run in users’ browsers:

 - the IP (Internet Protocol) address of the device being used, which can sometimes be matched to broad geographic data;